vbookshelf/myOfflineAi-PrivacyFirst/README.md

 1- Is it essential to switch off the internet connection?<br>
 No it's not essential.
 By design, no data leaves your device.
 But I recommend putting Ollama into Airplane mode.
 This can be done in the Ollama settings.

+2- How do I audit the code for privacy?

+3- I've found a bug, how do I fix it?

+3- How do I add features/make changes to the app?

 ## Lessons learned

 ## Resources